 Should you have any concerns about your child’s cognitive development, talk to him and consult his preschool teacher, his pediatrician, or health specialist.
 It’s important to detect any impairments and intervene early.

 Although premature babies are more likely than full-term babies to have sensory development impairments, most develop normally.
 Some situations expressed by parents of pre-term babies include sensory sensitivity, for example to stimuli such as noise; others have feeding problems.
 Preemies may have a low pain threshold compared to full-term babies.

 According to Raising Children, an Australian foundation, only a very small percentage of premature babies have hearing impairments (2-6%).
 And it’s more common in very preterm babies.
 Fewer children have major hearing problems in both ears.
 It’s important to have an early diagnosis of your baby to detect any impairment.
 Listening well is essential to develop their language and communication skills.

 Pre-term babies have higher probabilities than full-term babies of presenting minor visual impairments.
 According to Raising Children, only between 1 and 12% of preemies present major visual problems, and they are more common among very premature babies.
-Visual problems can be detected very early on, in fact since the baby is in the NICU, as doctors perform visual tests regularly.
+Visual problems can be detected very early on, in fact since the baby is in the NICU, when doctors perform visual tests regularly.